Ben Hatke

-Ben Hatke (born June 4, 1977, in Lafayette, Indiana) is an American cartoonist and children's book illustrator.
+Ben Hatke (born June 4, 1977) is an American cartoonist and children's book illustrator.
 He is most well known for his series of middle grade graphic novels Zita the Spacegirl.
 His work is notable for its focus on strong female characters.

 Biography

 Hatke was born in Lafayette, Indiana, and grew up with sisters.
 His family were members of the Society for Creative Anachronism, and Hatke spent a lot of time outdoors as a child.

 One of his early comics influences was Wendy and Richard Pini's Elfquest.
 Other influences included Bill Watterson, Maurice Sendak, Leonardo da Vinci, Brian Froud, Trina Schart Hyman, Barry Windsor-Smith, and Todd McFarlane.

-Hatke attended Christendom College, in the Shenandoah Valley, earning his B.A. in 2000.
+Hatke earned his B.A. from Christendom College in 2000.
 While he was in college, he spent a semester in Italy studying Italian Renaissance painting.

 Career

 Hatke contributed the story "The Plank" to the anthology Flight vol. 2, published by Image Comics in 2005.
 His story "The Edge" appeared in Flight #3, published (at that point by Random House) in 2006.

 His character Mighty Jack is a contemporary spin on the fairy tale of Jack and the Beanstalk.